aryan-karadia/Museum-SQL-Project/README.md

 3.)
 An update operation with any necessary triggers 4.)
 A deletion operation with any necessary triggers

 Data Collection on Paintings, Sculptures, Statues, and Others.
 5 each for each category.
+Data collection on artists, exhibitions, and collections.

 ### Akshpreet:
 Creating the SQL script of the database from the relational schema.